eregon/mozart-graal/README.md

 ## Current Status

-Early stage.

-Many simple tests pass and the Panel is working:
+Early stage but the Panel and Browser are working.

 ![The Panel On Mozart-Graal](https://pbs.twimg.com/media/Cf_bHhQXIAAtp_X.png)

 ## Dependencies

-* Java SE Development Kit 8u92 from [here](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html#jdk-8u92-oth-JPR)
+* Java 8
 * Maven 3
 * C/C++ toolchain (`build-essential`) for building Graal
 * Python 2.7 (for `mx`)